neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 	Internal authentication process

-As already explained, the security framework is initialized in the dispatcher by vowing in an AOP advice, which resides in the ``RequestDispatchingAspect`` class.
-This advice intercepts the request dispatching before any controller is called.
+As already explained, the security framework is initialized in the ``TYPO3\Flow\Mvc\Dispatcher``.
+It intercepts the request dispatching before any controller is called.
 Regarding authentication, you can see, that a so called authentication token will be stored in the security context and some credentials will be updated in it.